 3. Pool Layer

-We will use a max() operation for each receptive field so that the activation is the maximum input value.
+You will use a max() operation for each receptive field so that the activation is the maximum input value.

 4. Fully Connected Layer

-We can define the fully connected layer with 200 hidden neurons, each with 10x14x14 input connections, or 1960 + 1 weights per neuron.
+You can define the fully connected layer with 200 hidden neurons, each with 10x14x14 input connections, or 1960 + 1 weights per neuron.
 That is a total of 392,200 connections and weights to learn in this layer.

-We can use a sigmoid or softmax transfer function to output probabilities of class values directly.
+You can use a sigmoid or softmax transfer function to output probabilities of class values directly.

 Convolutional Neural Networks Best Practices

-- Receptive Field Size: The patch should be as small as possible, but large enough to “see” features in the input data.
+- Receptive Field Size: The patch should be as small as possible but large enough to “see” features in the input data.
 It is common to use 3×3 on small images and 5×5 or 7×7 and more on larger image sizes.

 - Padding: Set to zero and called zero padding when reading non-input data.
 This is useful when you cannot or do not want to standardize input image sizes or when you want to use receptive field and stride sizes that do not neatly divide up the input image size.